FreePressUnlimited/Security_HQ/README.md

 - [Security of data at rest](https://security.money-trail.org/data-at-rest): includes resources on how to secure the information stored in your devices.
 - [Security of data in transit](https://security.money-trail.org/data-in-transit): for the security of information that is being exchanged with others.
-- [Security of your mobile devices](https://security.money-trail.org/mobile-devices): for the security and privacy of mobiles, laptops, tablets and the like.
+- [Security of your devices](https://security.money-trail.org/mobile-devices): for the security and privacy of mobiles, laptops, tablets and the like.
-- [Social media security](https://security.money-trail.org/social-media): includes resources on how to safely search the internet and use social media in the course of your investigative work.
+- [Social media and online search](https://security.money-trail.org/social-media): includes resources on how to safely search the internet and use social media in the course of your investigative work.
 - [Generalist guides](https://security.money-trail.org/guides): a list of online manuals, articles and tutorials.
-- [Urgent support](https://security.money-trail.org/emergency-support): resources you might need in emergency situations
+- [Urgent support](https://security.money-trail.org/emergency-support): resources you might need in emergency situations.
+- Finally, the [FAQ](https://security.money-trail.org/faq) (Frenquently Asked Questions) section catalogues answers given to specific questions asked by trainees.

 See [Money Trail](https://www.money-trail.org) for more information about the project.